 Choose jobs that give you a greater chance of being hired.
 Don’t waste your Connects.

 Clients want to hire Freelancers that they perceive as being in demand and successful.
 One who can deliver great work and real results.

 WIN it in Upwork!

-To further help you WIN it in Upwork, check this blog post “Killer Upwork Proposal Tips this 2020 by an 8-Figure Freelancer”.
+To further help you WIN it in Upwork, check this follow-up tutorial “Killer Upwork Proposal Tips this 2020 by an 8-Figure Freelancer”.
 See some personal tips on how to create a Killer Upwork Proposal that you can reflect on and gain inspiration from.